Print Edition - 2016-05-21 | MONEY

 The team has been preparing a report incorporating their study in the other parts of the country too

-A Chinese team along with Industry Minister Som Prasad Pandey have made a site visit of the area between Sunsari’s Barahachhetra and Morang’s Bahuni for possible petroleum exploration.
+May 21, 2016-A Chinese team along with Industry Minister Som Prasad Pandey have made a site visit of the area between Sunsari’s Barahachhetra and Morang’s Bahuni for possible petroleum exploration.

 The team has been preparing a report incorporating their study in the other areas of the country too.
 “The team has returned to Kathmandu after conducting a study in Barahachhetra and Bahuni where drilling works had been conducted in the past,” said Sudhir Rajaure, chief of Petroleum Exploration Unit at the Department of Mines and Geology.
 “A six-member team sent by the Chinese government has studied rocks there.”